-Male athletes that play youth/high school sports are being told a troubling lie right on the brink of puberty: they must “get big” to play at a high level.
-First of all, athletes need to "get athletic" and "get strong" not "get big".
-Go look at your favorite athlete in high school or college and compare them to how they look when they play now... they were much smaller than other people might have thought they should have been to be at their best.
-Strength is an undeniable component of athletic development but proper athletic development is complex to train and stimulate.
-Shifting the focus of athletic development to purely “packing on muscle” is a sure fire way to ruin athletic promise.
+One of the many struggles that male athletes that play youth/high school sports and their parents face is the lie that: they must “get big” to play at a high level.
+First of all, go look at your favorite athlete while they were in high school or college and compare them to how they look when they play now... they were much smaller than other people might have thought they should have been to be at their best.
+Shifting the focus of athletic development to “packing on muscle” is a sure fire way to ruin athletic promise.
 In fact, it is extremely important to long term athletic development that you do not force weight gain in a young athlete if you want to maximize their long term potential.
-The "get big" lie comes from the muscle and fitness magazines that sometimes trainers and coaches blindly follow.
-The problem is that these magazine articles and “experts” writing them are only focused on selling themselves, their products, and their body building routines.
-The truth is that no trainer will make your child taller any faster than they would have on their own.
-No trainer is going to bring on puberty any faster either.
-In this blog I will explain why you should focus on all elements of athletic development and never send your athlete to someone who will claim to make them "get huge".
+The "get big" lie comes from a lot of places; magazines, movies, peers, lack of self confidence, etc. BUT, there is valid counter research to consider, even beside the obvious evidence of researching pro athletes weight in high school.
+No trainer is going to bring on puberty any faster and puberty is the all time performance enhancer.
+You will get bigger from taking out the trash if you are hitting the peak weight velocity part of puberty.
+In this blog, I will explain why you should focus on all elements of athletic development and never focus your athlete on "getting big".